Azure/kubernetes-volume-drivers/flexvolume/blobfuse/README.md

  - supported agent OS: Linux

 # About
-[azure-storage-fuse(blobfuse)](https://github.com/Azure/azure-storage-fuse) allows Linux based Kubernetes to access virtual filesystem backed by the Azure Blob storage.
+This driver allows Kubernetes to access virtual filesystem backed by the Azure Blob storage.

 # Prerequisite
 User needs to create an storage account and a container in the same region with the kubernetes cluster and provide storage account name, account key and container name in below example.